 Students whose enrollment is interrupted by one or two consecutive semesters may apply for a leave of absence at the time of their withdrawal.
 Formal requests for leaves should be made by completing a Leave of Absence Form, available from the registrar's office or online.
-Justifiable reasons for a leave may include medical or financial difficulties or church-related service assignments.
+Justifiable reasons for a leave of absence may include personal, medical, or financial difficulties or church-related service assignments.
 Students enrolled at the Chicago Center, Oregon Extension, Washington Community Scholars Center or in BCA study programs are considered to be currently enrolled students at Goshen College.
 Students on official leave shall enjoy all the catalog privileges of continuous enrollment.
-The offices of the registrar, student financial aid, SST and residence life will communicate with students on leave in a timely manner to ensure student services commensurate with continuing students.
 Students who interrupt enrollment for more than one academic year must apply for readmission through the admission office.
 All students who take courses elsewhere during their leave also must apply for readmission.